-Our NEW smashed avocado bagel, at under 500 Calories (only 349 Cal), is a welcome alternative and is vegetarian, vegan and dairy free.
+Our smashed avocado bagel, at under 500 Calories (only 349 Cal), is vegetarian, vegan and dairy free.

 Made with a toasted New York Bakery Company bagel, it is stuffed with chunky guacamole, smashed ripe Hass avocado pear, chopped tomato, red onion and fresh coriander.

-Also great for brunch or a light lunch, this tasty and healthy option may be ordered with the addition of a soft poached egg (still under 500 Cal) or bacon (510 Cal).
+Also great for brunch or a light lunch, this tasty and healthy option may be ordered with the addition of a soft poached egg (still under 500 Cal) or bacon (making 510 Cal).

 Low in fat, free from artificial colours and flavours, our New York Bakery Company bagels are suitable for vegetarians and vegans.
 The original bagels are boiled and then baked, the real New York way, to give them that authentic taste and texture – a chewy outer layer, with a soft middle.

-Also added to our breakfast line-up is NEW scrambled egg on toast, with three shell eggs and two slices of toasted bloomer bread, as well as NEW beans on toast – Heinz baked beans, also served on two toasted slices of bloomer bread.
+Also in our breakfast line-up is scrambled egg on toast, with three shell eggs and two slices of toasted bloomer bread, as well as beans on toast – Heinz baked beans, also served on two toasted slices of bloomer bread.

-Other gluten-free breakfast options include fresh fruit on its own or fresh fruit and organic Greek-style yoghurt with honey, as well as our MOMA Porridge, all easy to identify as gluten-free choices on our new-look menu.
+Other gluten-free breakfast options include fresh fruit on its own or fresh fruit and organic Greek-style yoghurt with honey, as well as our MOMA Porridge.

 What is black pudding?

 Black pudding is as old as civilization itself.
 Back through history, for as long as man has lived in communities and kept animals to feed and clothe himself, we have made some form of black pudding.

 If you live in Spain or France, then your local black pudding is quite different from that produced in Stornoway, in the Outer Hebrides of Scotland, or Clonakilty, in Ireland.